Naty89/BodyInfo/README.md

 ## Installation

-You can clone this repository by using this code
+You can clone this repository by using this command line

 ```bash
 $ git clone https://github.com/Naty89/BodyInfo